 A cable tester will test each individual wire in the ethernet cable.
-This is the best way to check if you ethernet cables is connect correctly and doesn’t have any faults in it.
+This is the best way to check if your ethernet cables connect correctly and don’t have any faults in them.

-Each wire is indicate by a light on the cable tester.
-If the light doesn’t lit up, then you have a faulty connection.
+Each wire is indicated by a light on the cable tester.
+If the light doesn’t light up, then you have a faulty connection.

 The best solution is then the cut the keystone jacket or RJ45 plug off and start over.

 I hope this article helped you with getting started on your home ethernet wiring project.
 Make sure you buy good-quality cables and keystone jacks.
 Keep in mind that replacing the ethernet cables is a lot of work.